 You may be potentially affected by this action if you are an agricultural producer, food manufacturer, or pesticide manufacturer.
-Potentially affected entities may include, but are not limited to:
+Potentially affected entities may include, but are not limited to those engaged in the following activities:

 - Crop production (NAICS code 111).

-- Animal production (NAICS code 112).
+- Animal production (NAICS code

 - Food manufacturing (NAICS code 311).

 - Pesticide manufacturing (NAICS code 32532).

-This listing is not intended to be exhaustive, but rather provides a guide for readers regarding entities likely to be affected by this action.
+This listing is not intended to be exhaustive, but rather to provide a guide for readers regarding entities likely to be affected by this action.
 Other types of entities not listed in this unit could also be affected.
 The North American Industrial Classification System (NAICS) codes have been provided to assist you and others in determining whether this action might apply to certain entities.
 If you have any questions regarding the applicability of this action to a particular entity, consult the person listed under FOR FURTHER INFORMATION CONTACT.